core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    - The server MUST update the Master Secret.

-   - The server MUST update the ID Context (Gid).
-Consistently with {{Section 3.1 of I-D.ietf-core-oscore-groupcomm}}, the server MUST assign an ID Context that it has never assigned before in the OSCORE group.
+   - The server MUST update the ID Context used as Group Identifier (Gid), consistently with {{Section 3.1 of I-D.ietf-core-oscore-groupcomm}}.

    - The server MAY update the Master Salt.

 * The client MUST stop using the keying material and MAY re-register the observation at the server.

-Before the key material has expired, the server can send a multicast response with response code 5.03 (Service Unavailable) to the observing clients, protected with the current key material.
+Before the keying material has expired, the server can send a multicast response with response code 5.03 (Service Unavailable) to the observing clients, protected with the current keying material.
 In particular, this is an informative response (see {{ssec-server-side-informative}}) and contains the abovementioned parameters for the next group keying material to be used.
 Alternatively, the server can simply cancel the group observation (see {{ssec-server-side-cancellation}}), which results in the eventual re-registration of the clients that are still interested in the group observation.

 Applications requiring backward security and forward security are REQUIRED to use an actual group joining process (usually through a dedicated Group Manager), e.g. the ACE joining procedure defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 The server can facilitate the clients by providing them information about the OSCORE group to join, as described in {{sec-inf-response}}.